 - 5.1.5 When assessing the contribution that a site makes to this Green Belt Purpose, the degree to which both the Site and its surroundings have the characteristics of open countryside needs to be considered.
 The primary characteristic to be considered is the absence of built development and dominant urban influences.
 The impact on this purpose of development on a site that at present has such countryside land uses as agriculture, forestry, green recreation and wildlife conservation will be greater than one which is more urban in character.
-The same is true of the context of the site - a housing development in an area with a strong countryside character will be a greater encroachment into the countryside than one in an area with urbanising features such as industrial or storage units.
+The same is true of the context of the site a housing development in an area with a strong countryside character will be a greater encroachment into the countryside than one in an area with urbanising features such as industrial or storage units.
 The landscape character of the Site and surrounding area therefore needs to be considered.
 Section 3.0 provides a thorough overview of the Site's landscape context. - 5.1.6 As with Purpose 2, the assessment of the effect of a development on encroachment into the countryside involves a consideration of the visual impact on open countryside.
 A development which is primarily visually connected to an urban area (though proximity, landform and/or screening) will encroach on the countryside less than one which is more visible from receptors within the open countryside. - 5.1.7 Another factor which affects the effect that the development of a site would have on the open countryside is its landscape sensitivity.
 This can be assessed by assessing the landscape value of the site in terms of the characteristics of open countryside and using the standard methodology of a Landscape and Visual Impact Assessment to assess the site's Landscape Susceptibility (vulnerability to change).
 These two parameters can be used to reach an assessment of Landscape Sensitivity.
 The development of a site with a high landscape sensitivity would have a greater impact on the open countryside than one with low sensitivity and would therefore contribute more to this Green Belt Purpose.

-5.1.8 A third factor to consider in assessing the degree of encroachment of the open countryside that would be caused by the would make it more likely that further encroachment will take place.
+5.1.8 A third factor to consider in assessing the degree of encroachment of the open countryside that would be caused by the development of a particular site is the strength, defensibility and permanence of the new Green Belt boundary that would be created.
+A strong new boundary (such as a topographic feature or railway line) would act as a defence against further encroachment during and beyond the duration of the Local Plan whereas a weak new boundary (such as a fence or hedge) would make it more likely that further encroachment will take place.